UtrechtUniversity/ricgraph/docs/ricgraph_harvest_scripts.md

 have a star, e.g. as in _uuid_, then only the _uuid_ field is imported from Pure.

+Not all the elements of the *fields* will be included in Ricgraph, some are only used to determine whether another field should be included in Ricgraph.
+For others, it is too complicated to specify the precise field, so the whole tree is read from Pure and then the harvest script only uses a field deep down the tree.
-Not all the elements of the *fields* will be included in Ricgraph, some are only used to determine whether e.g. a person should be included in Ricgraph or not.
-For example, the start and end date of a person determine if a person should be included in Ricgraph, but both the start and end date itself are not in Ricgraph.
+For example, the start and
+end date of a person determine if a person should be included in Ricgraph, but both the start and end date itself are not in Ricgraph.